withastro/astro/.changeset/slimy-sloths-fry.md

 'astro': patch
 ---

-Fixes an issue where using `getViteConfig()` has incorrect and duplicate configuration
+Fixes an issue where using `getViteConfig()` returns incorrect and duplicate configuration